Quantitative-Conservation-Lab/Doll_etal_2022_JournalofInsectConservation/README.md

 # Using structured decision making to guide habitat restoration for butterflies

-### Doll, C. F., S. J. Converse, C. B. Edwards, and C. B. Schultz
+### Doll CF, Converse SJ, Edwards CB, and Schultz CB

 ### Journal of Insect Conservation